 Production Management, Touring: Antonia Auday

-A production by Emanuel Gat Dance, co-produced by Arsenal - Cité Musicale, Metz, Bolzano Danza 2022.
+A production by Emanuel Gat Dance, co-produced by Arsenal - Cité Musicale, Metz, Festival Montpellier Danse 2022, with the support of Bolzano Danza 2022.
 Emanuel Gat Dance is supported by the French Ministry of Culture and Communication - DRAC Provence-Alpes-Côte d'Azur, Region South - Provence-Alpes-Côte d'Azur and by Conseil Départemental des Bouches-du-Rhône.
 Creation residencies at L'Arsenal - Cité Musicale, Metz, January and October 2021 and at Agora-Cité Internationale de la Danse, Montpellier, September 2021.